Parralogic/Bash-Scripts/bouncer/2.4GHz/READme.txt

 it is safe to delete all 3 files, the only file that might be important is the realattack file which includes the "unknown" mac addresses!

+If no Unknown MAC addresses are found then your wifi/system will revert back to its original functionality.